-Other notable speakers are brought to campus through the Moore Symposium, Daryl D. Schmidt Lectureship on Religion in Public Life, the Robert D. Alexander Lectureship in the Liberal Arts and the Boller Symposium on the American Presidency.
+- Other notable speakers come to TCU through the Moore Symposium, Daryl D. Schmidt Lectureship on Religion in Public Life, the Robert D. Alexander Lectureship in the Liberal Arts and the Boller Symposium on the American Presidency.

-The annual AddRan Festival of Undergraduate Scholarship and Creativity showcases the research and creative projects of students.
-Selected essays are published as part of an undergraduate research journal.
+- The annual AddRan Festival of Undergraduate Scholarship and Creativity showcases the research and creative projects of students.

-AddRan College offers an online master’s degree in criminal justice.
+- AddRan College offers a new online master’s degree in criminal justice.

-The Institute for Urban Living and Innovation cooperates with the City of Fort Worth and neighborhood organizations to host such civic events as Participate: It’s Your Fort Worth.
+- The Center for Urban Studies cooperates with the City of Fort Worth and various neighborhood organizations to help improve our city.

 - The Center for Texas Studies celebrates all that makes Texas distinctive.